61st Airlift Squadron

 The 61st Airlift Squadron is a United States Air Force unit assigned to the Air Mobility Command's 19th Airlift Wing at Little Rock Air Force Base, Arkansas.
 It operates Lockheed C-130J Hercules aircraft for airlift and airdrop operations.

 History

 World War II

-Constituted as 61 Troop Carrier Squadron on 13 Oct 1942.
+Constituted as 61st Troop Carrier Squadron (TCS) on 13 Oct 1942.
 Activated on 26 Oct 1942 at Bowman Field, KY.
 315 Troop Carrier Group (attached to 314 Troop Carrier Group) with C-53 and trained in various parts of the eastern United States until the end of May 1943.
 Deployed to French Morocco in June 1943 and assigned to Twelfth Air Force to support combat operations in the North African campaign.
 Remained with Twelfth Air Force, moving to Tunisia and Sicily providing transport and resupply operations as well as casualty evacuation of wounded personnel in the Mediterranean Theater of Operations.
 Reassigned to IX Troop Carrier Command in England during early 1944 as part of the build-up of Allied forces prior to the D-Day invasion of France.